About the Drug Research Academy

 Consultants are the representatives in the SUND PhD Study Board from pharmaceutical sciences:

 - Professor Dan Stærk, Department of Drug Design and Pharmacology

 - PhD student Maja Nørgaard Kristensen, Department of Pharmacy

-DRA is part of PCAP, the PhD Career Programme, a training network comprising PhD students from 3 Graduate Programmes at the Faculty of Health and Medical Sciences, University of Copenhagen.
+From 2014 to 2019, DRA was part of PCAP, the PhD Career Programme, a training network comprising PhD students from three Graduate Programmes at the Faculty of Health and Medical Sciences, University of Copenhagen.

 DRA is also part of ULLA, a European University Consortium for Pharmaceutical Sciences, which is an international network with an aim to enhance collaboration within education and research within the pharmaceutical sciences between the European universities.